Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     # When asked if you want to install any cache files - say no
     # When asked if you want to install any FASTA files - say no
     # When asked if you want to install any plugins - say no

-    ```
+#### Edit /etc/profile

-- Finally in `/etc/profile` append `/usr/local/ensembl-vep` to `PATH`.
+In `/etc/profile` append `/usr/local/ensembl-vep` to `PATH`.
-  Note that the `/etc/profile` file has read-only permissions (factory
-  settings).
-To save changes you will need to force save, e.g., in the
-  `vi` editor this is `w!`.
+Note that the `/etc/profile` file has read-only permissions (factory settings).
+To save changes you will need to force save, e.g., in the `vi` editor this is `w!`.

-TESTING: Logout and login again so that the changes to `/etc/profile` take
+Logout and login again so that the changes to `/etc/profile` take effect.

-effect.
-Then:
+#### Testing

+Try to build and check the ensemblVEP and MMAPPR2 packages:

     cd ~/bbs-3.11-bioc/meat/

     R CMD build ensemblVEP
-    R CMD check ensemblVEP_X.Y.Z.tar.gz  # replace X.Y.Z with current version
+    R CMD check --no-vignettes ensemblVEP_X.Y.Z.tar.gz

     R CMD build MMAPPR2
-    R CMD check MMAPPR2_X.Y.Z.tar.gz     # replace X.Y.Z with current version
+    R CMD check --no-vignettes MMAPPR2_X.Y.Z.tar.gz

 ### 4.12 Install ViennaRNA